amuhebwa/messenger-bot-tutorial/README.md

 Messenger bots uses a web server to process messages it receives or to figure out what messages to send.
 You also need to have the bot be authenticated to speak with the web server and the bot approved by Facebook to speak with the public.

-You can also skip the whole thing by git cloning this repository, running npm install, and run a server somewhere.

 ### *Build the server*

 1. Install the Heroku toolbelt from here https://toolbelt.heroku.com to launch, stop and monitor instances.
 Sign up for free at https://www.heroku.com if you don't have an account yet.